bkeroack/bkeroack.github.io/source/_posts/2014-07-15-runtime-typing-in-python.markdown

 ## Redundant Verification

 Some might argue that if you follow the RTV pattern religiously you will have a lot of redundant verification going on.
-If Foo() calls Bar() which calls Baz(), passing certain common parameters down, why bother to check them multiple times by having verification in all three functions?
+If Foo() calls Bar() which calls Baz(), passing certain common parameters down, why bother to check them in all three functions?

-The reason is that you want to the failure to be caught as early in the call stack as possible after data error occurs.
-Bad data will always cause a failure somewhere even with no verification whatsoever.
-The whole point of RTV is to surface the cause more easily be failing fast.
+The reason is that you want to the failure to be caught as early in the call stack as possible after the data error occurs.
+Bad data will always cause a failure somewhere even with no verification at all.
+The whole point of RTV is to surface the cause more easily by failing fast.

-The other reason is that maybe you will decouple Foo() and Bar() at some point in the future.
+The other reason is that maybe Foo() and Bar() will be decoupled at some point in the future.
 You want to make sure those parameters are always verified for all users of the functions.

 ## Taking It Further